LangChain-OpenTutorial/Markdown-Generator/sample/05-GoogleGenerativeAI-(WIKIDOCS).md

 ## Overview

-You can use the `ChatGoogleGenerativeAI` class from the [langchain-google-genai](https://pypi.org/project/langchain-google-genai/) integration package to access not only Google AIâ€™s `gemini` and `gemini-vision` models, but also other generative models.
+You can use the `ChatGoogleGenerativeAI` class from the [langchain-google-genai](https://pypi.org/project/langchain-google-genai/) integration package to access not only Google AI¡¯s `gemini` and `gemini-vision` models, but also other generative models.

 ### Table of Contents